awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 ## Writing to an existing file

-Trying to delete a file using Mountpoint without the `--allow-delete` CLI flag will fail with `Operation not permitted`.
+Trying to open an existing file for writing using Mountpoint without the `--allow-overwrite` flag will fail with the error: `Operation not permitted`.
 For example, overwriting an existing file in Mountpoint would result in the following error:

 ```